ThilinaShalom/BMImodel/README.md

-# AI Model Project
+# BMIMODEL

-This project is designed to develop an AI model that analyzes BMI data and provides meal plans based on nutritional information.
-The application is built using Flask and utilizes machine learning techniques for clustering.
+This project uses an AI model to generate personalized 30-day workout and meal plans based on user input.
+The AI model is trained using KMeans clustering on nutritional data.

 ## Project Structure